 - Lay on a paper towel to absorb the oil and serve still warm

-- Serve the pizza and the panzerotti while still warm
+- Serve the panzerotti while still warm

 Video